How to Practice Python Skills?

 Sometimes, it’s beneficial to get back to the old code of yours and try to improve it.
 Hopefully, you’ll notice that you’re much better than before when you wrote the original code.

 Think of the problems you’d like to solve.
 Ideally, these are the issues you’re passionate about.
 Emotional involvement usually improves the results.
 Define your small and mid-size projects and try to work on them often.
-As soon as you learn something new, ask yourself how you can apply it to some problem you’re interesting in solving.
+As soon as you learn something new, ask yourself how you can apply it to some problem you’re interested in solving.

 The documentation is critical in Python.
 You should make a habit to read it often.
 Ideally, before you apply some existing function, or method, you should check the corresponding documentation.